Flow test for first gas well in Black Sea drilling campaign in line with expectations

 The Canadian player started its drilling campaign on this shallow-water conventional gas field after the arrival of the Uranus rig to the Akçakoca platform in September 2022, following delays due to maintenance and weather conditions in the Black Sea.
 Three directional wells are expected to be drilled from this platform, along with a recompletion of an existing well.

-In October 2022, Trillion announced the preliminary gas indications from the first well – South Akçakoca 2 – in its multi-well programme, explaining that this well reached 2,826 metres total depth (TD) on 15 October and identified numerous potential gas zones on logging.
+In October 2022, Trillion announced the preliminary gas indications from the first well – South Akçakoca 2 – in its multi-well programme, explaining that the well reached 2,826 metres total depth (TD) on 15 October and identified numerous potential gas zones on logging.

 Moreover, the additional upper interval of 10.8 metres of pay identified through logs as gas-bearing sands will be perforated in the future after the production for the initial interval starts to decline, says Trillion.